noi-techpark/odh-docs/source/howto/webcomponents.rst

       under a :file:`dist` directory, e.g., as
       :file:`$ROOT/dist/widget.min.js`, where :literal:`$ROOT` is the
       root directory of your repository.
+   3. You need to tag a commit on your master branch with a `semantic versioning` tag, to communicate to the Store that the corresponding version should be published (example, :literal:`git tag -a "v1.2.3" -m "v1.2.3"`).

    An example of these files and setup can be found in the published example of a generic map, that you can find at